Ne00n/woodCDN/README.md

 python3 cli.py pop add atlanta 3.3.3.3
 #The hostname needs to match the hostname of the node, otherwise the cron won't be updating data correctly
 ```
+- Internally the system uses the rowid from the rqlite database, these have to match the ID's from the dc.conf<br>
+- The first POP you add, is used by gdnsd to route traffic that can't be assosicated/mapped with the dc.conf<br>

 Add your first vhost (proxy/dns) entry
 ```
 python3 cli.py vhost add <domain> <subdomain> <type> <value>